CrowdHailer/eyg-lang/NOTES.md

 - [ ] gleam 18 stdlib to js, json lib and dynamic now useful
 - [ ] empty pattern turns into discard, in which case what is the point of an empty string in p.Variable field
 - [ ] Copy/paste
-- [ ] All parse utf8 providers might do what we need here
 - [x] Upgrade gleam
 - [x] Reimplement Edit actions load variables that we have had, then close PR's in order and with explination as they are good.
 - [x] Put variables in Blanks, auto complete